marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part3.md

 ## The New and Edit Dialogs

-The new and edit actions are a bit more work: We'll need a custom dialog (i.e. a new stage) with a form to ask the user for details about the person.
+The new and edit actions are a bit more work: We'll need a custom dialog (that means a new stage) with a form to ask the user for details about the person.

 ### Design the Dialog